 Ola Electric wants to set up the whole supply chain for the Ola electric scooter in India, a person aware of the developments had told the business publication.
 Like Bajaj Auto in the case of the Chetak electric scooter, the company is in the process of reducing dependence on the global supply chain, much of which translates to Chinese origins.

-In a recent report, livemint.com said that Ola Electric will hire 2,000 people for the EV business.
+In a report in December 2020, livemint.com said that Ola Electric will hire 2,000 people for the EV business.
 The hiring will happen in India and globally for senior positions in product development, manufacturing, marketing and design, it added, while Ola Electric has announced that its new plant will create almost 10,000 jobs.

 Ola Electric Scooter launch & ownership models